2018 Jaguar XJ

-With headlights styled like narrowed eyes, a gracefully sloping roofline and unique black C-pillars, the XJ looks like nothing else in the segment.
+With headlights styled like narrowed eyes, a gracefully sloping roof line, and unique blacked-out C-pillars, the XJ looks like nothing else in the segment.
 The tall front end, which no doubt was designed with European pedestrian safety standards in mind, is generally styled like the XF, although the grille juts out further from the fascia.
-From the side, the XJ takes a vastly different approach with the C-pillar, which does not sweep in the same vaguely Lexus style of the XF.
+From the side, the XJ surfs the four-door coupe wave with a gently-sloping roof line.

 The XJ's interior was also seriously re-worked for the latest generation.
 Taking little in the way of influence from the smaller XF, the XJ features a unique, wrap-around dash, complete with plenty of wood and leather accents.
 A large LCD screen is front and center while rounded air vents give the XJ's cabin an air of sportiness.

 A push button ignition and JaguarDrive Selector gear switch - the same found in the XF - bring the big cat up to speed with 21st century luxury motoring.
 Optional features include a 1,200-watt Bowers & Wilkins sound system, hard drive-based audio and navigation systems, and connectivity for external audio and video devices.